-Close rate is one of the most vital metrics for keeping tabs on both individual reps' efficiency and the overall health of a sales org — which is why we asked about it when we conducted our recent survey of over 1,000 sales professionals to find out how close rates are shifting.
+Close rates are one of the most vital metrics for keeping tabs on both individual reps' efficiency and the overall health of a sales organization.
+That’s why we conducted a survey of over 1,000 sales professionals to find out how close rates are shifting.

-Our study produced some interesting results on how the metric trended in the broader field from 2021 to 2022.
-Here, we'll go over some of those figures and try to draw some conclusions as to why the tides are shifting the way they are.
+Our study showed how the metric trended in the broader field from 2021 to 2022.
+Here, we'll go over some of those figures and draw some conclusions as to why the tides are shifting.

 Let's dive in.